A port-wine stain is a reddish-purple mark on the skin. It is usually present at birth. It does not go away on its own. However, it can be treated.

-PWS is caused by a problem with the small blood vessels in the skin.
-Blood vessels can normally open and close to meet the needs of the skin.
-In PWS, the blood vessels stay open.
-Blood fills the vessels causing a purple color and raised skin.
-It may be due to problems with the nerves that control the blood vessels.
+Port wine stains are caused by a problem with small blood vessels in the skin.
+Blood vessels normally open and close.
+In this condition, the blood vessels stay open.
+Blood fills the vessels.
+This causes a purple color and raised skin.

-There are no known risk factors for PWS.
+There are no known risk factors for this condition.

 The marks vary in size.
-They are usually on the head or neck, but may be in other locations
+They are usually on the head, neck, arms, and legs.
+Their appearance may change:

-In adults—they are raised and purplish in color, darkening and thickening over time
+In adults—they are raised and purplish, getting darker and thicker over time.

-PWS near the eyes may cause other problems as well.
+Marks near the eyes may cause eye problems.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 To send comments or feedback to our Editorial Team regarding the content please email us at firstname.lastname@example.org.
 Our Health Library Support team will respond to your email request within 2 business days.